Kenneth MacKenna: Family

 MacKenna was first married to actress Kay Francis on January 17, 1931.
 They divorced in February 1934.
-He married Mary Philips in August 1938 and they remained married until his death from cancer.
+He married Philips in August 1938 and they remained married until his death from cancer.
 As his wife, long-time friend, and companion, Philips described Kenneth as her true soulmate and felt as though her own life had come to an end when Kenneth died.
 MacKenna died on January 15, 1962, in Santa Monica, California, at age 62.
 He and Philips were buried at Forest Lawn Memorial Park in Glendale, California.

 Biography

 MacKenna was involved with bonds and stocks until he was discovered by William Brady and became a member of the cast of At 9:45.
 He debuted on Broadway in Opportunity (1920).
 While in New York, he also directed and produced plays for the Theater Guild.
-After sound films arrived, he signed a contract with Fox Film Corporation in 1929 and moved to California.

 Starting in 1931, he directed a few films in Hollywood, then resumed his Broadway theatre career in the mid-1930s.
 Soon Metro-Goldwyn-Mayer hired him as a story editor in New York.
 Later, back in Hollywood, he was made department head.
 He returned to acting in the late 1950s both on stage and in film.

+Dore Schary, head of production at MGM in the 1950s, called MacKenna "intelligent and well educated — had good humor — and was incorruptible.
+He had served in World War I and had gone back into action in World War II.
+We liked and trusted each other in fast friendship."

 One of MacKenna's last roles was portraying fictional Judge Kenneth Norris in the film Judgment at Nuremberg, which was released less than a month before MacKenna's death.